Woman with cancer plans to take her life in Oregon

 The state does not track how many terminally ill people move to Oregon to die.
 One of the “frequently asked questions” on the state Public Health Division website is: “How long does someone have to be a resident of Oregon to participate in the act?”

-There is no minimum residency requirement, but a patient must prove state residency to a doctor.
-Some examples of documentation include a rental agreement, a voter registration card or a driver’s license.
+There is no minimum residency requirement, but a patient must prove to a doctor they are living in the state.
+Some examples of documentation include a rental agreement, an Oregon voter registration card or a state driver’s license.

 Maynard said she and her husband were newlyweds actively trying for a family when she learned on New Year’s Day that she had brain cancer.
 By spring, she was given just six months to live.